JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 > **Incompatible change type**: source
 >
 > **Short summary**: Kotlin 1.9 will prohibit inferring a type variable into the corresponding type parameter's upper bound
-> in the absence of any use site type information in the scope of builder inference lambda functions, the same way as it does currently in other contexts
+> in the absence of any use-site type information in the scope of builder inference lambda functions, the same way as it does currently in other contexts
 >
 > **Deprecation cycle**:
 >